kcha/gopro_renamer/README.md

 ## Usage

+If desired, make a backup of your files before proceeding as your files will be irrevocably renamed.

-To use the script, run:
+To run the app:

 ~~~~
-gopro-renamer folder_containing_gopro_videos
+gopro-renamer <gopro_directory>
 ~~~~

 The script will search inside the specified folder for `mp4` files that follow